Vietnam.vn - Nền tảng quảng bá Việt Nam

 Specifying economic instruments on water resources

-Chairman of the Committee for Science, Technology and Environment Le Quang Huy said that the draft Law has been revised and supplemented with regulations on the state management responsibilities of the Government and the Ministries of Natural Resources and Environment, Agriculture and Rural Development, Industry and Trade, and Construction to avoid overlapping functions and scope of management among relevant Ministries such as the Ministry of Public Security, the Ministry of National Defense, and the Ministry of Foreign Affairs in the management of water exploitation and use, as stated in Article 79 of the draft Law.
+Chairman of the Committee for Science, Technology and Environment Le Quang Huy said that the draft Law has been revised and supplemented with regulations on the state management responsibilities of the Government and the Ministries of Natural Resources and Environment, Agriculture and Rural Development, Industry and Trade, and Construction to avoid overlapping functions and management scope between relevant Ministries such as the Ministry of Public Security, the Ministry of National Defense, and the Ministry of Foreign Affairs in the management of water exploitation and use, as stated in Article 79 of the draft Law.

-Member of the National Assembly Standing Committee, Chairman of the National Assembly's Committee on Science, Technology and Environment Le Quang Huy said that the Draft Law after being received and revised includes 10 Chapters and 86 Articles.
+Member of the National Assembly Standing Committee, Chairman of the National Assembly's Committee on Science, Technology and Environment Le Quang Huy said that the Draft Law after being absorbed and revised includes 10 Chapters and 86 Articles.

 Source